Mills Extreme Vehicles

-Mills Extreme Vehicles (MEV) is a kit car design and manufacturing company based in Gloucestershire, England, founded in 2003 by Stuart Mills and Julie Wilson.
+Mills Extreme Vehicles (now rebranded as MEV Kit Cars) is a kit car design and manufacturing company based in Gloucestershire, England.
+MEV was founded in 2003 by Stuart Mills and Julie Wilson and is now owned by Stewart and Sylvia Mutch.

 Current Vehicles

 Exocet

 The MEV Exocet made its public debut in June 2010 at the Newark kit car show.
 It is a front-engine, rear-drive, single-donor exoskeleton kit car based on the Mazda MX-5 and was aimed at the novice builder.
 To this end, the vehicle is designed to make use of as many of the single donor's components with little or no modification.